andyhorn/simple_routes/README.md

 }
 ```

+This helps eliminate "magic strings" and, therefore, reduce the opportunity for errors and hard-to-track-down bugs.

+#### Data classes

-Second, we need to define a custom class that extends the `SimpleRouteData` class.
-This class will be used to store the dynamic data that is passed to the route.
+Secondly, we need to define a class that represents the data needed by our new route.
+This new class should extend the `SimpleRouteData` class.

 ```dart
 class UserRouteData extends SimpleRouteData {